The ideal Time to Carry out Telemarketing Calls

 When it comes to what days are the best to call, pick Thursday.
 This was according to a study conducted in 50 companies.
 Results show that Thursdays are right after the middle of the week where people are less busy and less stressed.
 Avoid cold calling on Mondays and Fridays for the obvious reason that the former is the start of a busy week and the latter, either a day of office crunch or end of the work week.

 Telemarketing is important to gather information about potential customers and to keep the lead person engaged while on the phone.
-It also offers B2B and B2C companies opportunities to close a sale and convert individuals to buyers.
+It also offers B2B companies opportunities to close a sale and convert individuals to buyers.
 Knowing when to make that call and having a comprehensive telemarketing data list from a strategic marketing agency results in a successful marketing campaign.